We’re excited to introduce you to (not)parkrun!

 We gave it plenty of thought and realised there was something we could do.
 So we wrote some code and put our creative minds together to come up with a catchy name…

-And we’re delighted to announce the launch of (not)parkrun!
+And we’re delighted to launch (not)parkrun!

 What is (not)parkrun?
 Well, it’s not parkrun.
 It’s not about walking, jogging, or running at your regular parkrun location, and definitely not necessarily doing so on a Saturday morning.

 And it’s not a replacement for parkrun, or in any way planning for a ‘new normal’ where parkrun events don’t exist (we definitely will be back).